Young Roscommon man 'displayed kindness and genuine care for others' - funeral hears

 Liam’s family, young people and his predeceased family members were prayed for during the Prayers of the Faithful.

-Mass was concluded by a touching rendition of the John Lennon song, ‘Beautiful Boy’.
+Mass concluded with a touching rendition of the John Lennon song, ‘Beautiful Boy’.

-Following Funeral Mass, he was laid to rest afterwards in St. Coman’s Cemetery.
+Following Funeral Mass, Liam was laid to rest in St. Coman’s Cemetery.

 Cherished son of Róisín and Gary, and much-loved twin brother of Rory and loving brother of Clara.
 He will be forever missed and lovingly remembered by his family, grandparents, aunts, uncles, cousins, and his wide circle of friends.